 - To a joint tenant

-- To a partner of the same sex or co-habitee who lived with you as if you were married, as long as your home has also been his or her home for at least six months.
+- To a partner of the same sex or co-habitee who lived with you as if you were married, as long as your home has been his or her home for at least 6 months

-- Another adult member of your family, provided it has been their principal home
+- To another adult member of your family provided it has been their principal home

-- They are aged 16 or over at the date of death
+- He or she is aged at least aged 16 at the date of death

-- The house was their principal home at the date of death
+- The house was his or her principal home at the date of death

-- They gave up another principal home before the death of the tenant
+- He or she gave up another only principal home before the death of a tenant

-- They provide, or have provided, care for the tenant or a member of the tenant’s family.
+- He or she is providing, or has provided, care for the tenant or a member of the tenant’s family

-If your home has been substantially adapted to meet the special needs of a resident, and there is a spouse, partner, tenant or co-habitee due to inherit the property, we have the right to end the tenancy of family members or carers, provided we offer them another suitable home.
+If your home has been substantially adapted to meet the special needs of someone living in it, and there is a spouse, partner, tenant or co-habitee to succeed to the tenancy, we have the right to terminate the tenancy of family members or carers provided we offer them suitable alternative accommodation.